 After moving into our new house, David and I talked about buying bikes to get around locally because our community is extremely beautiful and bike-friendly.
 We spent plenty of time shopping around and even buying bikes we ended up not happy with.
 It was so hard for me to choose one because I saw many pretty ones online that were Insta-worthy but when it came time to actually riding them, most were quite off in terms of practicality.
-Ultimately, I wanted a cruiser that was not only cute for photos, but also practical.
+Ultimately, I wanted a cruiser that was not only cute for photos but also practical.
 At the end of the day, that’s what a bike is for, right?
 It’s supposed to take you around where you need to go, with ease!

 At first, I wanted something that was affordable because I thought, well, I was just getting back into biking after a decade of not biking… so a beginner’s bike should do.
 We went into Walmart and found the cutest yellow bike by Huffy that I thought would be the one!
-It even came with a cup holder and a front basket already, and had a back rack if I wanted to put a basket on there and take one of the pugs on a ride.
+It even came with a cup holder and a front basket already and had a back rack if I wanted to put a basket on there and take one of the pugs on a ride.
 For under $150, I thought I couldn’t ask for more… so we took the bike home.
 After several nights of riding the bike though, I noticed that it couldn’t really handle even the slightest inclines in our immediate neighborhood.
 While I loved being able to back-brake on my pedals because that’s what I did growing up, David suggested that maybe a bike with gears would be a better choice for me in the long run.
-I also didn’t like that the light colored wheels got dirty SO insanely fast from light riding.
+I also didn’t like that the light-colored wheels got dirty SO insanely fast from light riding.
 While cute at first, it definitely was not a practical choice.
 So, we brought the Huffy cruiser back to Walmart and decided to check out a local bike shop to see more options.

 At the last minute, I asked London if they carried any purple cruisers.
 I always wanted one but didn’t see any on the sales floor.
-I’m so glad I asked, because he ended up showing me another Electra cruiser, the Townie Commute 8D, which was the same price as the blue cruiser I was eyeing ($750) but already had everything with it – a matching colored front rack, back rack, and black wheels.
-The only down side is that the purple is a bit dark – like you might not even tell that it’s a purple color unless you looked closely.
+I’m so glad I asked because he ended up showing me another Electra cruiser, the Townie Commute 8D, which was the same price as the blue cruiser I was eyeing ($750) but already had everything with it – a matching colored front rack, back rack, and black wheels.
+The only downside is that the purple is a bit dark – like you might not even tell that it’s a purple color unless you looked closely.
 My dad thought it was black when I first showed him a photo.
 But given that it offered a lot more for the price, I went with it.
 They didn’t have the Aubergine purple one in stock, so he special ordered it for me and I got it in 3 days.
-In the mean time, London let me test ride one in grey that they had in store and I liked how it rode… for the most part.
-The seat was unusually high even at the lowest setting and we didn’t realise until later that it’s because it was a men’s model!
+In the meantime, London let me test ride one in grey that they had in store and I liked how it rode… for the most part.
+The seat was unusually high even at the lowest setting and we didn’t realize until later that it was because it was a men’s model!
 When my bike came in, I found that the women’s model fits much better and rides even easier, which is a bonus.

 After my buying experience, I wanted to share a few considerations that I learned to be quite important during the shopping process.
 If you’re thinking of investing in a bike for yourself, I hope that these pointers will help you get started in the right direction!